 the sin and unbelief of their fathers, bear the punishment of it, after acting like their fathers or even yet worse.

-I will not take up with a view to answering it, a very ridiculous prediction of Mr. M.| concerning what is to happen to brethren.
+I will not take up with a view to answering it, a very ridiculous prediction of Mr. M.¦ concerning what is to happen to brethren.
 I only touch on it for the purpose of explaining a principle which is connected with it.

-It is said in &#8220;Le Témoignage&#8221;:|
+It is said in "Le Temoignage"¦:

-&#8220;When corruption has affected a thing which God had made for blessing, He rejects it; or He replaces it by bringing in something else.&#8221; Mr. M. speaks of this &#8220;something else&#8221; as if we made it to be &#8220;that which should replace the Christian churches *in the struggle against evil.*&#8221;
+"When corruption has affected a thing which God had made for blessing, He rejects it; or He replaces it by bringing in something else."
+Mr. M. speaks of this "something else" as if we made it to be "that which should replace the Christian churches *in the struggle against evil*."

 Where did he find that?
 Every one knows that what brethren believe, is that all the system which exists is in a state of failure, and that it will be laid aside; first, morally, by its own apostasy; then by the judgment of God, who will replace, by the presence of Jesus Himself, the testimony which men failed to render to Him.
 That there is to be in the course of time a testimony among the Jews is what I believe.
 But it is not necessary that I should here enter into these details.
 I only desire to hinder ridicule being cast on an important truth by the false manner in which it has been represented.